Trump looks for ways to win over voters on health care after failing to deliver on promises

 The president has signed a flurry of executive orders in recent months and repeatedly promised a “great” health plan that he hopes will help win over seniors, but he has failed to release such a proposal.
 His aides have also made last-minute pushes for concessions from the pharmaceutical industry, including an attempt to convince drugmakers to give seniors $100 coupons before the election, according to two people familiar with the discussions.

-The White House declined to comment on the contents of the president’s speech Thursday.
+The White House declined to comment on the contents of the president’s Thursday speech.
 White House press secretary Kayleigh McEnany responded to questions for this article by defending the president’s record on health care and blasting Democrats’ policy plans, claiming they will amount to a “government takeover of health care” and higher taxes.

 Trump “will continue to deliver these results and more in a second term,” she said.